 Discover examples of educational, competency, earnings, and nursing career advancement goals to help you plot your way forward on your nursing career path.

 Setting goals establishes a process for evaluating and monitoring progress toward your nursing career objectives.
-Your goals become a career roadmap guiding you on competencies you need to learn, jobs that will gain relevant experience, and educational requirements that you'll need to fulfill.
+Your goals outline a career path roadmap guiding you to obtain the skills, experience, and education you need to succeed.

 Your goals can focus on anything that helps you in your professional nursing career.
 Establish goals that fit your nursing career path and commit to achieving them.